-Some Halloween words are obvious (trick or treat and boo!), but there are several words that actually originated many centuries ago, and from all over the world.
-Below is a brief list of these words, including where they came from and what they originally meant.
+Many Halloween words are commonplace (such as trick or treat and boo!), but there are several words which actually originated many centuries ago.
+Below is a brief list of words, including where they came from and what they originally meant.

 Bat:Middle English bakke.

 Fright:Old English fryhto.

 Ghost:Old English ghast.

 Scary:Old Norse word skiarr, meaning timid.

 Skull:Scandinavian word skoltr.

 Witch:Old English wicce.

 Click on the link to take you there...

 You are free to use the material in this article as reference, but if you happen to use our direct wording, we would appreciate the credit.
 Thank you!